micronaut-projects/micronaut-kubernetes/CONTRIBUTING.md

 The test suite is composed of:

 * Few unit tests.
-* Some integration tests that spin a local Micronaut instance, grab a bean from the context, invoke methods and make assertions.
+* Integration tests that spin a local Micronaut instance, grab a bean from the context, invoke methods and make assertions.
 Those use either `@MicronautTest` or `ApplicationContext.run()`.
-* Some functional tests that exercise the sample applications deployed in Kubernetes.
-They are all the tests located inside `examples/micronaut-service` and `examples/micronaut-client`.
+* Functional tests that exercise the sample applications deployed in the Kubernetes cluster.
+They are all the tests located inside `examples` directory.

 To run all the tests, simply execute: